makrai/notes/gururangan2004-dont-stop-pre-train.md

   * Appendix F shows examples of nearest neighbors of task data
-* Future work might consider a closer study of k NN TAPT, more sophisticated data selection methods, and the tradeoff between the diversity and task relevance of selected examples.
+* Future work might consider a closer study of k NN TAPT, more sophisticated data selection methods, and the tradeoff between the diversity and task relevance of selected examples

 ## 5.3 Computational Requirements

 * Table 9
 * TAPT is nearly 60 times faster to train than DAPT on a single v3-8 TPU and
-* storage requirements for DAPT on this task are 5.8M times that of TAPT .
+* storage requirements for DAPT on this task are 5.8M times that of TAPT
 * Our best setting of DAPT + TAPT amounts to three phases of pretraining, and
   * nL, once the LM has been adapted to a broad domain, it can be reused for multiple tasks within that domain, with only a single additional TAPT phase
-* CuratedTAPT tends to achieve the best cost-benefit ratio in this comparison, hE, one must also take into account the cost of curating large in-domain data.
+* CuratedTAPT tends to achieve the best cost-benefit ratio in this comparison, hE, one must also take into account the cost of curating large in-domain data
 * k NN TAPT is much cheaper than DAPT

 # 6 Related Work 8